EdDataScienceEES/tutorial-Abigail-Louise/index.md

 # 6) Communicating model results
 ```

-Next we will set the working directory and load required packages.
+Next, we will set the working directory and load required packages.
 Here we will load the `tidyverse` package, which includes many helpful packages for data manipulation and data visualisation, such as  `dplyr`, `tidyr`and`ggplot2`.
 We will also used the package `broom` for tidying model outputs.

 ```r